cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ```

-The inter-operator as a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) that keeps a watch on `sfserviceinstances` and take action as described [below]() to reconcile the actual operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The inter-operator provisioner as a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) that keeps a watch on `sfserviceinstances` and take action as described [below]() to reconcile the actual operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 `Deprovision` is handled using Kubernetes [finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).

 #### Rationale behind introducing the `SFServiceInstance` resource

-Technically, the functionality of the Service Fabrik inter-operator can be implemented without using the `SFServiceInstance` resource for simpler use-cases.
+Technically, the functionality of the Service Fabrik inter-operator provisioner can be implemented without using the `SFServiceInstance` resource for simpler use-cases.
-For example, in the [`provision`] control-flow, the Service Fabrik Broker can directly lookup the [`SFPlan`] and apply the right template and create the actual service-specific resources directly without having to create an intermediate `SFServiceIntance` resource first to be picked up by the `Service Fabrik inter-operator.
+For example, in the [`provision`] control-flow, the Service Fabrik Broker can directly lookup the [`SFPlan`] and apply the right template and create the actual service-specific resources directly without having to create an intermediate `SFServiceIntance` resource first to be picked up by the `Service Fabrik inter-operator provisioner.
 This might work well for the scenario where the Service Fabrik in provisioned on the same Kubernetes cluster as where the service operator and it's instances are also eventually provisioned.
 But as discussed in the [cluster landscape document](cluster-landscape.md), there are [reasons](cluster-landscape.md#tree-dimensions-for-comparison) to [recommend](cluster-landscape.md#recommended-landscape-scenario) more dynamic scenarios involving multiple Kubernetes clusters where the Kubernetes cluster where Service Fabrik is provisioned would be different from the Kubernetes cluster where the service operator and the instances are provisioned.
 This would lead to a [design](cluster-landscape.md#service-instance-scheduling) where there a scheduler to provide loose coupling between the scheduling decision (in which Kubernetes cluster a particular service instance is to be provisioned) and the actual details of provisioning.